fenago/machine-learning-for-finance/lab_guides/Lab_7.md

     a constant 3.14... and
     [![](./images/B10354_07_094.jpg)]{.inlinemediaobject} is the standard
     deviation.
-While the proof that this term expresses the entropy of a normal distribution is outside of the scope of this chapter, you can see that the entropy goes up if the standard deviation goes up.
+While the proof that this term expresses the entropy of a normal distribution is outside of the scope of this lab, you can see that the entropy goes up if the standard deviation goes up.

 7. We add the entropy term to the value of the policy.
 By using